ALKEN® LRSD 890

 • Clean Water Act: Hydrochloric acid IS listed as a hazardous substance under CWA

-• OSHA: Hydrochloric acid & Hexamine ARE BOTH LISTED as "Extremely Hazardous" by definition of Hazard Communication Standard (29CFR 1910.1200).
+• OSHA: Hydrochloric acid IS LISTED as "Extremely Hazardous" by definition of Hazard Communication Standard (29CFR 1910.1200).

 • STATE RIGHT-TO-KNOW LISTS: Hydrochloric acid, CAS# 7647-01-1,(9.6%) can be found on the following state RTK lists: California, Connecticut, Florida, Illinois, Louisiana, Massachussetts, Maine, Minnesota,New Jersey, Pennsylvania, & Rhode Island.
-N, N'-Diethylthiourea, CAS# 105-55-5 (< 1%) IS listed on the Massachusetts RTK list.
-CAS# 100-97-0, Hexamine (<1%) ARE listed on the following RTK list: New Jersey.
-Isopropyl alcohol, CAS# 67-63-0 (< 1%) is listed on the following RTK lists: California, New Jersey, Florida, Pennsylvania, Minnesota & Massachusetts.
+Hexamine CAS# 100-97-0 [<1%] and Isopropyl alcohol CAS# 67-63-0 (< 1%) are listed on the following RTK lists: California, New Jersey, Florida, Pennsylvania, Minnesota & Massachusetts.
 Propargyl alcohol, CAS# 107-19-7 (<1%) IS found on the following RTK lists: Florida, Massachusetts, Minnesota, New Jersey, New York, Rhode Island, & Tennessee.
 Other ingredients are NOT listed on the following RTK lists: California, Florida, Illinois, Louisiana, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Pennsylvania, Rhode Island or Tennessee.

 • Not subject to California Proposition 65 labeling requirements (California)

-• Canada's Ingredient Disclosure List: Hydrochloric acid (CAS# 7647-01-1), representing 9.6% of product, CAS# 100-97-0, Hexamine, representing < 1% of this product and CAS# 107-19-7, Propargyl alcohol, representing <1% of this product ARE listed on the CIDL, but other ingredients in this product are not present on the CIDL.
+• Canada's Ingredient Disclosure List: Hydrochloric acid (CAS# 7647-01-1), representing 9.6% of product.
+CAS# 107-19-7, Propargyl alcohol CAS 107-19-7 & CAS Hexamine, 100-97-0 representing <1% of this product ARE listed on the CIDL, but other ingredients in this product are not present on the CIDL.
 This MSDS has been prepared according to the hazard criteria of the Controlled Products Regulations (CPR) and the MSDS contains all of the information required by the CPR.

-• Canadian WHMIS: Class E - "corrosive" & Class D2B "Other Toxic Effects"
+• Canadian WHMIS: Class E - "corrosive" & Class D2"Other Toxic Effects"

 • TDG Classification: Corrosive Liquid Solution (Contains Hydrochloric acid, solution) Class 8, UN 1789, PG II